Interested in becoming a Weekend Puppy Raiser?

 Please consider applying for this program.
 We need part-time weekend puppy raisers in these areas:

-- Maine: Warren area
+- Maine: Warren area -- URGENT NEED

-- Pennsylvania: Dallas area
+- Pennsylvania: Dallas area -- URGENT NEED

-Click the button below to apply today.
+Click the button to apply: Apply Now

 Are you interested in becoming a full-time volunteer puppy raiser?
 Click here to learn more.